Columbus MT - C9321

 Management Action 1 Week Ago:none

-Management Action for the Next 3 Weeks:May 27 to May 28 - Hang monitoring traps.
-Adult flies of the 1st generation begin emerging.
+Management Action for the Next 3 Weeks:July 14 to July 15 - Continue servicing traps.
+Adult emergence of the 2nd generation of flies is peaking at this time.

 For a current Spotted Wing Drosophila summary click here.